Here are answers to some common questions about transferring files and settings.

 What you'll need: A network with both computers connected to it and the ability to access the same network folders or locations.

-Make sure that both computers are connected to the same network.
-Start Windows Easy Transfer on your new computer (the computer that you want to transfer your files and settings to), and then follow the instructions.
+Connect both computers to your network, start Windows Easy Transfer on the new computer (the computer to which you want to transfer files and settings), and then follow the instructions.
+To transfer files directly over a network without copying them to and from a network location, you'll need to get a Windows Easy Transfer key from the new computer and then type the key on your old computer before you can collect files and settings to transfer.
 The Windows Easy Transfer key acts like a password to help protect files and settings when you transfer them over the network.

 What you'll need: A USB flash drive (this requires a USB port on each computer) or an external hard disk compatible with both computers.

-Start Windows Easy Transfer on your new computer (the computer you want to transfer files and settings to), and then follow the instructions for using a USB flash drive or an external hard disk.
+Start Windows Easy Transfer on your new computer (the computer to which you want to transfer files and settings), and then follow the instructions for using a USB flash drive or an external hard disk.
 During the transfer process, Windows Easy Transfer will estimate how much disk space is needed to transfer your selections.
-If you use a USB flash drive, use one with enough storage space for the entire transfer.
+If you use a USB flash drive, try to use one with enough storage space for the entire transfer.
+If your USB flash drive isn't large enough to transfer everything at once, you can copy as many files as it will hold, transfer those files to the new computer, and then reconnect the drive to the old computer and repeat the process.

 How fast your files and settings are transferred depends on a few factors: